honojs/hono/deno_dist/README.md

 ## Features

-- **Ultrafast** - The router _RegExpRouter_ is really fast.
+- **Ultrafast** 🚀 - The router `RegExpRouter` is really fast.
 Not using linear loops.
 Fast.
+- **Lightweight** 🪶 - The `hono/tiny` preset is under 12kB.
+Hono has zero dependencies and uses only the Web Standard API.
-- **Multi-runtime** - Works on Cloudflare Workers, Fastly Compute@Edge, Deno, Bun, Lagon, AWS Lambda or Node.js.
+- **Multi-runtime** 🌍 - Works on Cloudflare Workers, Fastly Compute@Edge, Deno, Bun, Lagon, AWS Lambda, or Node.js.
 The same code runs on all platforms.
-- **Batteries Included** - Hono has built-in middleware, custom middleware, and third-party middleware.
+- **Batteries Included** 🔋 - Hono has built-in middleware, custom middleware, and third-party middleware.
 Batteries included.
-- **Delightful DX** - First-class TypeScript support.
+- **Delightful DX** 🛠️ - Super clean APIs.
+First-class TypeScript support.
 Now, we've got "Types".
-- **Small** - The `hono/tiny` preset is under 12kB.
-Hono has zero dependencies and uses only the Web Standard API.

 ## Benchmarks